 1 American Tobacco CampusDurhamSee on map

-Restored factory buildings that once churned out cigarettes now anchor the American Tobacco Campus, a development of offices, apartments, retail, lodging, and sports and arts venues.
+Restored factory buildings that once churned out cigarettes now anchor the American Tobacco Campus, a development of offices, apartments, retail, lodging, and entertainment venues.
 At one time, the American Tobacco Company was the biggest cigarette maker in the world, but its Durham operations closed in 1987.
 Walk through campus and past the Lucky Strike-logoed smokestack and water tower, as well as a man-made river.
-Dine at white tablecloth NanaSteak or Tobacco Road Sports Cafe, catch a game at Durham Bulls Athletic Park (where the most famous Minor League Baseball team in the country plays) or walk to a show at the Durham Performing Arts Center.
+Dine at white tablecloth NanaSteak or Tobacco Road Sports Cafe, catch a game at Durham Bulls Athletic Park, or walk to a show at the Durham Performing Arts Center.
 The Aloft Durham Downtown hotel offers loft-inspired rooms with modern decor and views of the historic buildings.

 2 Camp North End

 2 Camp North EndCharlotteSee on map